WNLO-DSAL/QBLKe/README.md

 You will get three files: `ImageUsage.md`, `QBLKe64.sh`, and `QBLKeImage.qcow2`.

-Follow the instructions in `ImageUsage.md` to run the VM.
+Then, follow the instructions in `ImageUsage.md` to run the VM.